grandpaul2/Qwen-AI-Assistant/README.md

-# 🤖 Qwen Assistant with File Management v2.1
+# 🤖 Qwen Assistant with File Management v2.2 (Cross-Platform)

-A sophisticated AI assistant combining Qwen 2.5:3B with advanced file management capabilities and persistent memory - **all in a single file!**
+A sophisticated AI assistant combining Qwen 2.5:3B with advanced file management capabilities and persistent memory - **works on Windows and Linux!**

 ## ✨ Features